For three months now, I’ve meditated for twenty minutes every day.

 “Arnold … recommended a strategy palliative care physicians use when they have to talk about bad news with people—they ‘ask, tell, ask.’
 They ask what you want to hear, then they tell you, and then they ask what you understood.” —Atul Gawande, Being Mortal, pages 206-7

-Reading this, I realize that “ask, tell, ask” is great advice for anyone who wants to connect fruitfully in a learning environment.
+“Ask, tell, ask” is great advice for anyone who wants to connect fruitfully in a learning environment.
 Personally, over the years, I’ve become better at asking people what they want to learn (ask) before responding (tell), but I still often omit the second ask: “what did you understand?”

 The follow-up ask is important for two reasons.

-The obvious reason is that without it we do not know if anything we told has been heard/absorbed, and whether the listener’s understanding is complete and/or accurate.
+Without it we do not know if anything we told has been heard/absorbed, and whether the listener’s understanding is complete and/or accurate.

 “Ask, tell, ask” assists transforming a putative one-way information dump from a teacher to a student into a learning conversation.
 I will work to better incorporate the second ask into my consulting interactions.
 Perhaps you will too?